Physics-Gated Visual Prediction of MARFE on the HL-3 Tokamak: Introduction

-Given the complexity of diagnosing MARFE, the reliability of a visual indicator is hindered by two-folded reasons.
-First, deficiency in diagnostics impose practical constraints on data quality and label reliability.
-In practice, due to the susceptibility of scene-dependent artifacts, such as bright divertor spots, metallic wall reflections, and gas-puff plumes, simple threshold and morphology heuristics can be easily mislead~\cite{Losada2020NME,Lotte2010RSI,Carr2019RSI,Marini2023RSI}.
-Therefore, robust labels require physically consistent filtering of noisy visual evidence~\cite{Murari2010TPS,Craciunescu2012FST,Albuquerque2011TPS}, and it becomes crucial to build an effective means to stabilize vision-derived labels.
-In this regard, maximum-likelihood and expectation--maximization (EM) methods \cite{dempster1977maximum, mclachlan2008algorithm} have been applied to noisy fusion inversions, such as bolometric tomography, where statistical priors stabilize inference from imperfect data \cite{Peluso2019RSI,Craciunescu2023PhysScr} and promise the potential to improve the label reliability.
+Given the complexity of diagnosing MARFE, the reliability of a visual MARFE monitor is hindered by two reasons.
+First, limitations in the available diagnostics impose practical constraints on data quality and label reliability.
+In practice, due to the susceptibility of scene-dependent artifacts, such as bright divertor spots, metallic wall reflections, and gas-puff plumes, simple threshold and morphology heuristics can be easily misled.
+Therefore, robust labels require physically consistent filtering of noisy visual evidence, and it becomes crucial to build an effective means to stabilize vision-derived labels.
+In this regard, maximum-likelihood and expectation--maximization (EM) methods \cite{dempster1977maximum,mclachlan2008algorithm} have been applied to noisy fusion inversions, such as bolometric tomography, where statistical priors stabilize inference from imperfect data \cite{Peluso2019RSI,Craciunescu2023PhysScr}.
 Second, MARFE dynamics couple multiple evolving parameters (e.g., density, temperature, safety factor, shaping, fueling, and heating) in a non-linear way.
 Purely data-driven models can fit trends but may extrapolate poorly or violate physics when data are scarce.
 Incorporating domain knowledge can improve generalization and keep predictions physically plausible \cite{Raissi2019JCP,Willard2022CSUR}.
 Moreover, because the target is a short-horizon forecast of a fast edge phenomenon, a continuous-time modeling view is natural.
-Neural ordinary differential equation (ODE) and related controlled ODE frameworks provide a compact way to evolve latent states under time-varying drives while ensuring consistency with established physical principles\cite{Chen2018NeurIPS,Rubanova2019NeurIPS,Kidger2020NeurIPS}.
+Neural ordinary differential equation (ODE) and related controlled ODE frameworks \cite{Chen2018NeurIPS,Rubanova2019NeurIPS,Kidger2020NeurIPS} provide a compact way to evolve latent states under time-varying drives while ensuring consistency with established physical principles, in contrast to discrete-time recurrent networks whose fixed step size is dictated by the sampling rate rather than by the physics itself.